Who am I and what am I?

 Think of older adults like your parents.
 What are they like?
 What do they enjoy doing?
 How do they spend their time?
 Think of elderly people like your grandparents.
 What are they like?
 What do they enjoy doing?
 How do they spend their time?
 Will you be older and old like them?

-As we think about where we have been and where we are right now and where we are going, it helps us to see our movement and our growth in time.
-How did you get from birth to age 4?
-Was it a big struggle to grow into a 4-year old?
+How did you get from birth to age four?
+Was it a big struggle to grow into a four-year-old?
 What major problems did you face back then?
-How did you get from age 4 to age 7?
+How did you get from age four to age seven?
 How did you manage to do that?
 Was it a struggle?
-What great problems did you face in grow up to age 7?
-How did you get from age 7 to where you are now?
+What great problems did you face in growing up to age seven?
+How did you get from age seven to where you are now?
 How did you do it?

 Let’s look ahead.
 How are you going to go from where you are now to being a teenager?
 How are you going to go from a teen to a young adult?
 How are you going to go from a young adult to an older adult?

 Can you go forward and grow up to be all that God wants you to be and all that you should be?
-The answer is YES, and here are the reasons:
+The answer is yes, and here are the reasons:

 If Meg can face life in such a way, should not we be able to?
 If she is able to face each new day, should not we be able to do the same?